OctoberWu/Neovim-from-scratch/README.md

 **Update** For a simple IDE that builds on these principles and is under active development, I recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) as well as [lunarvim](https://www.lunarvim.org/) which is mature and fully-featured.

+General support is available on our [Matrix channels](https://matrix.to/#/#neovim-atmachine:matrix.org).

 ## Try out this config